EasyCorp/EasyAdminBundle/README.md

 ### Step 4: Prepare the Web Assets of the Bundle

-This bundles includes several CSS, JavaScript and font files used to display its interface.
-In order to add those files to your application, execute the following command:
+This bundles includes several CSS, JavaScript and font files which are used in the backend interface, Execute the following command to make those assets available in your Symfony application:

 ```cli
 php app/console assets:install --symlink